Mises on Minimum Wage

 - Mises, Human Action, “Minimum Wage Rates”

-Mises treats the minimum wage as a price control on labor.
-In Human Action, the relevant margin is not whether a higher wage sounds humane, but whether the mandated rate stands above the wage that would have cleared the unhampered labor market.
-If it does, the quantity of labor offered exceeds the quantity employers are willing to buy at that rate.
+Mises treats the minimum wage as a price control on labor — a legal floor under one particular price.
+The question is never whether a higher wage sounds humane, but whether the mandated rate stands above the wage the unhampered labor market would have set.
+Where it does, the quantity of labor offered exceeds the quantity employers will hire at that rate, and the surplus on the supply side appears as workers without jobs.
+This is the labor-market instance of the general price-floor result.

 See Also